Thomas Miller's Acting Governorship can best be described as the root cause for the so-called "Culpeper Rebellion" of 1677.

-On 3 December Culpeper drew up a remonstrance to explain to the rest of the inhabitants of the province why Miller had been imprisoned and his records seized.
+On 3 December, John Culpeper drew up a remonstrance to explain to the rest of the inhabitants of the province why Miller had been imprisoned and his records seized.
 A letter signed by Culpeper, Bird, and Crawford was sent to Richard Foster at his home in Currituck to inform him of their progress and directing him to seek the election of new burgesses as well as to seize and bring Henry Hudson to Durant's house.

-Foster made Hudson a prisoner and summoned the inhabitants of Currituck to choose burgesses for a new assembly.
+Foster made Hudson a prisoner and summoned the inhabitants of Currituck Precinct to choose burgesses for a new Assembly.
 Hudson was forced to attend the election even though he was that day to receive one hundred hogsheads of tobacco for customs from John Williams, a New England trader, who subsequently sailed without any duty having been collected.

-At the election many spoke out against Landgraves and Cassiques, positions of nobility under Carolina's Fundamental Constitutions.
+At the election many spoke out against Landgraves and Caciques, positions of nobility under Carolina's Fundamental Constitutions.
 Foster stopped this treasonous outcry, and with yet one more cry of derision against the Lords Proprietors, the crowd began to choose their burgesses.
 Following their selection, the electors instructed the new burgesses that they should absolutely insist on free trade for tobacco so that it could be sold anywhere without payment of duty to the king.
 Miller was also denounced for cheating the country of 135,000 pounds of tobacco now held for the king but which the people thought should belong to them.